 Gliding globes of golden jellies.
+Gobs of them!
 That’s what you’ll find in Ongeim’l Tketau, on Eil Malk Island, Palau.
-This tiny lake on a tiny island in the Pacific Ocean is known as "Jellyfish Central."
+This tiny lake on a tiny island in the Pacific Ocean is known around the world as "Jellyfish Central."
 In fact, many people don’t even know this lake’s real name.

 Over thousands of years, the jellies here have lost most of their sting.
 Where else can you swim among clouds of jellies without getting stung?
 But here’s the kicker: You’ll have to keep up with the jellies’ busy schedule.

 In the morning, the jellies float to the east side of the lake.
 In the afternoon, they bob back to the west side.
 At bedtime, they head toward the middle.
 Why the commute?
 Sunlight is one reason.
 Tiny algae live in the jellies’ bodies.
 The algae get their energy from the sun, and the jellies get their energy from the algae.
-Scientists think the jellies are also avoiding shadows along the shoreline.
-That's where their enemy, the anemone, lives.
+Scientists think the jellies are also avoiding shadows along the shoreline, where their archenemy, the anemone, lives.

 Everyone likes nice warm water.
-But Boiling Lake on the island of Dominica, is extreme.
-It boils, like a pot of soup on a stove.
+But Boiling Lake, Dominica, is extreme.
+It boils, just like a pot of soup on a stove.

 Dominica, like other islands in the Caribbean Sea, is a volcano.
 Where there are volcanoes, there are often fumaroles: searing hot holes where heat and gas escape.
 Boiling Lake fills a fumarole.
 No wonder it’s boiling.
 There’s hot magma underneath!